Elizabethan Club: Activities

 The club is dedicated to conversation, tea, the art of the book, and literature focused on—but not exclusively of—the Elizabethan era.
 During the academic year, the clubhouse is open daily for the use of its members.
 Tea is served every afternoon.

 From time to time, the club sponsors special events such as Club Nights with a speaker and discussion; seasonal parties and teas; and an annual lecture honoring Maynard Mack (1909–2001), former president of the club, longtime faculty member and illustrious Shakespeare scholar.
 Mack lecturers have included Joanne Akalaitis, John Barton, Tony Church, Lisa Harrow, Michael Kahn, Mark Lamos, Carey Perloff, Michael Billington and Sam Waterston.

 The Lizzie informally fosters an appreciation for the Art of the Book and of fine printing and typography, befitting a campus with several working old-fashioned undergraduate presses.
 The club also has underwritten the production of a small series of books, published by the Yale University Press.
 Indeed, publishing specialized works relating to the club's mission has been a practice dating back to its early years.

 Governance

 The affairs of the club are managed by a self-perpetuating Board of Incorporators (six members of the university) that meets twice a year and by an elected Board of Governors.

-Notable members

-Some of the notable members of the Elizabethan Club include: